tapasrm/chatbot/README.md

 Sometimes it faces some challenge with grammatically incorrect words.
 We can solve this by implementing a Trie on the client side to check for grammatical errors.

-Take a look at [[Train_Bot.json]].
+Take a look at the [training data](Train_Bot.json).
 The trained model will be capable of responding to those questions.

 ### Steps to run locally